PhilippeDoucette/FCND-Controls-CPP/README.md

 ### Extra Challenge 2 (Optional) ###

-`For flying a trajectory, is there a way to provide even more information for even better tracking?
+"For flying a trajectory, is there a way to provide even more information for even better tracking?

-How about trying to fly this trajectory as quickly as possible (but within following threshold)!`
+How about trying to fly this trajectory as quickly as possible (but within following threshold)!"

 Yes.
 Adding acceleration to the trajectories would give the PID controller a sort of warning about what is comming next.
 Adding this value could be used to adjust quad acceleration and prevent overshoot.